www.cosmos-monitor.com - Site Information

 Page Creation

 Most pages are handcrafted, using GVIM as the editor.
 Syntax highlighting in GVIM is essential for preserving one's sanity when handcrafting pages.
-For conversion to XHTML and CSS, the best tool I have found is HTML Tidy, which still requires some manual conversion.
+For conversion to XHTML and CSS, the best tool I found was HTML Tidy, which still requires some manual conversion.

 Route Log Databases